PhyloStar/SiameseConvNet/README.md

  - There are total four programs.
  - The program starting with one_hot uses the 1-hot representation of a phoneme to represent a word as a matrix and then compute the similarity between the two words and then optimizes binary cross-entropy using a Adadelta optimizer
  - The program starting with siamese_cognates uses articulatory features for representing a phoneme and then performs convolutional operations for identifying cognates
  - The program outputs the F-scores and accuracies for a dataset to the screen
- - The three datasets used in the experiments are provided in data folder
+ - The three datasets (Mayan, Austronesian, and Indo-European) which are used in the experiments are provided in data folder

 ##Contact:
 In case of any questions, contact taraka-rama.kasicheyanula@uni-tuebingen.de